jlmcgraw/network_sankey/readme.md

 - Display a running count of packets/frames/bytes in/out
 - Correct L2 protocol placement in the diagram
   - Node positions are now fixed so L2 entries don't shift columns
+  - Directional diagrams use explicit column values for each field
 ### D3.js Interface

 You can visualize traffic using a basic D3.js Sankey diagram.
 Start the server and open the web interface: